odennav/elk-centralized-syslog-system/README.md

 Add New User

-We'll use cs1 virtual machine as our build machine.
+We'll use the `central-server-1` virtual machine as our build machine.
 Integrations to pipeline is implemented on this server

 Change password for root user